-If your controller includes a connection for NVMe over RoCE (RDMA over Converged Ethernet), you can configure the NVMe port settings from the Hardware page.
+If your controller includes a connection for NVMe over RoCE (RDMA over Converged Ethernet), you can configure the NVMe port settings from the Hardware page or the System page.

 - Your controller must include an NVMe over RoCE host port; otherwise, the NVMe over RoCE settings are not available in System Manager. - You must know the IP address of the host connection.